d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 Using the real corpus and the `Vocab` class defined over words, we can inspect basic statistics concerning word use in our corpus.
-Below, we construct a vocabulary from words used in *The Time Machine* and print the 10 most frequently occurring words.
+Below, we construct a vocabulary from words used in *The Time Machine* and print the ten most frequently occurring of them.

 ```{.python .input  n=11}
 %%tab all